-- Pros: Snowy mountains, no crowds, all day golden hours if you can get a clear day.
+- Pros: Snowy mountains, no crowds, all-day golden hours if you can get a clear day.

-- Cons: Many trails will be inaccessible, seasonal shops will be closed, very short days, potentially brutal weather.
+- Cons: Many trails will be inaccessible, seasonal shops will be closed, very short days, and potentially brutal weather.

 🚗 Snowdonia 3-Day Road Trip Itinerary

 Due to its sheer size, there are so many things to do in Snowdonia!
 While you could spend weeks exploring, it also makes for the perfect weekend break.